kevcoxe/kevcoxe.github.io/_posts/2025-24-07-hackathons.md

   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExc3AzaTBydmV6OGtmYzF0amh4MHZiY3cxY2NqaWNrczBwNHZvNGg1aSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/6yRVg0HWzgS88/giphy.gif" alt="Funny gif" />
 </div>

-It is ok, I learned a lot and got more value from the inpiration from the event then a bitcoin is worth.
+It is ok, I learned a lot and got more value from the inspiration from the event than a bitcoin is worth.

 ### PenApps X 2014
 [PenApps X 2014](https://pennappsx.devpost.com/) was the first hackathon that I had to travel to.
-I was able to find a good room at PenApps that had a few teams working in it, we all worked to help eachother and learn from eachother.
-My team found a AI framework that we used to build a chatbot with a twist.
+I was able to find a good room at PenApps that had a few teams working in it, we all worked to help each other and learn from each other.
+My team found an AI framework that we used to build a chatbot with a twist.
-We wanted to use some of the sponsors to try to win some prizes, so we decided to use [Twillio](https://www.twilio.com/en-us) to make a bot you could text with and interact over text.
+We wanted to use some of the sponsors to try to win some prizes, so we decided to use [Twilio](https://www.twilio.com/en-us) to make a bot you could text with and interact over text.
-We built a few integrations, we had 2 seperate phone numbers that you could text, we had an android app that could intercept your text messages and respond for you.
+We built a few integrations, we had 2 separate phone numbers that you could text, we had an android app that could intercept your text messages and respond for you.

 We pitched the idea of [Reply4Me](https://devpost.com/software/reply4me) to the ladies there saying
 > When a guy asks for your number and you do not want to give out your number